HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 							  and 'L' (Likelihood based) methods (DEFAULT=H)
 	--reps [OPTIONAL] : number of repetitions of the whole process.
-If the train size specified is less than the total length of the train set then this is useful to see how starting from different time instants (taking a slice from start to start+train_sizes of the data) can impact both on original and augmented performaces (DEFAULT=1)
+If the train size specified is less than the total length of the train set then this is useful to see how starting from different time instants (taking a slice from start index to start+train_sizes of the data) can impact both on original and augmented performaces (DEFAULT=1)
 	--ncpus [OPTIONAL] : number of cpus that can be used for parallel execution of multiple train_sizes (DEFAULT=1)